wilvk/blog-hugo/content/posts/creating-a-fibonacci-generator-in-assembly.md

 # Converting a string to a number

-Now that we can read arguments from the commandline and print them, we want to actually start using the command line argument to specify the number of iterations for our Fibonacci sequence.
+Now that we can read arguments from the command line and print them, we want to actually start using the command line argument to specify the number of iterations for our Fibonacci sequence.
 This involves reading the string from the command line and converting it to a number.
 The input from the command line will be in ASCII format, and so a numeric value in a string is not an actual numeric value for use in our application - hence the conversion.

 _fib6.s_